-Statutory authority for the existence of DPS,, their authority to carry firearms, and powers of arrest are derived from multiple sources which include a Memorandum of Understanding (MOU) between USC and the Los Angeles Police Department (LAPD), the California Penal and Education Codes and the California Business and Professions Code.
+Statutory authority for t he existence of DPS, their authority to carry firearms, and powers of arrest are derived from multiple sources which include a Memorandum of Understanding (MOU) between USC and the LAPD, the California Penal and Education Codes and the California Business and Professions Code.
 DPS officers have arrest authority as permitted by Penal Code Section 830.7(b).

-The Los Angeles Police Department has primary jurisdiction over all property beyond the confines of the University Park Campus, USC Village and the Health Sciences Campus.
+The LAPD has primary jurisdiction over all property beyond the confines of UPC, USC Village and the HSC.